UAE holds firm at 10th place globally in Brand Finance Soft Power Index 2024

 Outstanding Performance in sustainability

-A remarkable performance achieved by the UAE across various sustainability indicators, ranking 9th globally in the “Sustainable Cities And Transport” and 18th globally in “Invests In Green Energy And Technology” indicators.
+A remarkable performance achieved by the UAE across various sustainability indicators, ranking 9th globally in the "Sustainable cities and transport" index and 18th globally in the "Invests in green energy & technology" index.

 The UAE leadership has declared extending the Year of Sustainability into 2024.
 This reflects the country's ongoing commitment to sustainability, especially in light of the notable achievements and outcomes of COP28.